sshushliapin/Sitecore.FakeDb/README.md

 This configuration allows BucketManager to create a new mocked instance of the BucketProvider class.

+> **Important:**

-*<b>WARNING:</b> BucketManager is a static class.
-It means that the mocked BucketProvider instance can be shared between different unit tests which may lead to unstable behavior.*
+> BucketManager is a static class.
+It means that the mocked BucketProvider
+> instance can be shared between different unit tests which may lead to
+> unstable behavior in tests.